dev-Imsaurabh/Movie-App-theme-Hotstar-/README.md

 I have used concept of debouncing where I am trying to reduce API calls done by the user during searching any movie and minimizing server cost.

 # Features
-Movie searching using OMDB Api
+Movie searching using OMDB Api<br/>
-Reducing Api calls using Debouncing concept.
+Reducing Api calls using Debouncing concept <br/>
-Sorting by ratings
+Sorting by ratings <br/>
-Info about any movie.
+Info about any movie <br/>

 # Deployed Link
 <a href="https://hotstar-fw21-1003.netlify.app/search.html">Demo</a>